mspbannister/dand-p6-tfl_visualisation/README.md

 ## Summary

-As a regular user of London's cycle hire scheme, I know how frustrating it can be to arrive at a hire station and find there are no bikes left.
-This visualisation plots every docking station on an interactive map, with the relative number of average daily bike hires indicated by the station's size and colour saturation (based on data from 1-28 March 2017).
+As a regular user of [London's cycle hire scheme](https://tfl.gov.uk/modes/cycling/santander-cycles), I know how frustrating it can be to arrive at a hire station and find there are no bikes left.
+This visualisation plots every hire station on an interactive map, with the relative number of average daily bike hires indicated by the station's size and colour saturation (based on data from 1-28 March 2017).
 As well as giving users a guide as to which stations to avoid on weekdays and weekends, the visualisation hints at commmuter and leisure trends in London: on weekdays the busiest stations can be found in the centre - near train stations and key commercial districts.
 On weekends, the number of bikes hired in these areas fall, while hires in park areas increase significantly.

 ## Design